 - Salt and pepper to taste

 Bring the vegetable broth to a boil in a large saucepan and add the wild rice.
-Cook for 15 to 20 minutes, then add brown rice.
-Cover and cook for another 45 minutes, or until the rice is fluffy.
+Cook for 15 to 20 minutes and then add brown rice.
+Cover and cook for another 45 minutes or until the rice is fluffy.

-In a large skillet, saute the onions and garlic until onions are brown and caramelized, about 8 to 10 minutes.
+In a large skillet, saute the onions and garlic in olive oil until onions are brown and caramelized, about 8 to 10 minutes.